Vantablack is extremely cool. You really have to see it to believe it.

 Well, you should.
 In fact, there are many different applications for this material, including the autonomous vehicle sector.

-You may have spotted the BMW ‘VBX6’ at the Frankfurt Motor Show a few weeks ago, which drew huge crowds throughout the event.
+You may have spotted the BMW ‘VBX6’ at the Frankfurt Motor Show, which drew huge crowds throughout the event.
 The German automaker teamed up with Surrey Nano Systems and Levitation 29 to create the first vehicle in the world to feature a Vantablack VBx2 coating which, ultimately, stole the show.